ibexa/documentation-developer/docs/api/field_type_storage.md

 |`deleteFieldData()`|Must delete external data for the given Field, if exists.|
 |`getIndexData()`|Returns the actual index data for the provided `eZ\Publish\SPI\Persistence\Content\Field`.
 For more information, see [search service](field_type_search.md#search-field-values).|

-Each of the above methods receives a `$context` array with information on the underlying storage and the environment.
+Each of the above methods (except `hasFieldData`) receives a `$context` array with information on the underlying storage and the environment.
 This context can be used to store data in the eZ Platform data storage, but outside of the normal structures (e.g. a custom table in an SQL database).